kapilpendse/skinny-stack/draft.md

 - Low cost of onboarding new customers
 - Faster time to market

 However, in order to fully realize these benefits, software companies have to make some changes to their software architecture and operations.
-In this article, I have proposed an architectural approach called "Skinny Stack" that is designed to maximize these benefits.
-It builds on top of the concept of microservices, but the idea here is to build from scratch only those components that are central to the intellectual property of your company.
-For everything else, leverage existing open source or commercial solutions.
+In this article, I have proposed an architectural approach called **Skinny Stack** that is designed to maximize these benefits.
+Microservices architecture has a [number of advantages as compared to monoliths](insert link here), but in order to run microservices you need to setup a number of auxillary systems like orchestration, service discovery, centralized logging and so on.
+These are essential components, but they not add any differentiation to your company's product. **Skinny Stack** builds on top of the concept of microservices, but the idea here is to build only those components that are central to the intellectual property of your company.
+Your team should not be building anything that does not add to the intellectual property of your company.
+For everything else, maximize the use of existing open source or commercial solutions.

 Benefits of this:
 - focus your resources on building your IP